-From automating mundane rule-based tasks to performing cognitive tasks such as perception, reasoning and learning, intelligent automation solutions are essential for businesses to remain competitive in today’s fast-paced, technology-driven environment.
+From automating mundane rule-based tasks to performing cognitive tasks such as perception, reasoning, and learning, intelligent automation solutions are essential for businesses to remain competitive in today’s fast-paced, technology-driven environment.

 Benefits of Intelligent Automation

-On this note, studies conducted by Accenture indicate that even a standard automation solution, such as a successful RPA implementation, has the ability to generate a 40 to 80 per cent reduction in processing costs and an 80 per cent reduction in processing time.
+On this note, studies conducted by Accenture indicate that even a standard automation solution, such as a successful RPA implementation, has the ability to generate a 40 to 80 percent reduction in processing costs and an 80 percent reduction in processing time.

 RPA and Intelligent Automation: What are the differences?

-Robotic process automation (RPA) is a technology that allows organisations to automate repetitive, predictable tasks by using bots to mimic human actions, such as typing and clicking.
+Robotic process automation (RPA) is a technology that allows organizations to automate repetitive, predictable tasks by using bots to mimic human actions, such as typing and clicking.
 RPA is typically used to automate tasks performed on a computer, such as data entry or document processing.